GridTools/concepts/GTScript-Parallel_model.md

         b[i, j, k] = 2 * a[i, j, k]      # statement6
 ```

-where `parfor` means that there is no guarantee of the order in which the iteration is performed and the following restrictions apply:
+where `parfor` means that there is no guarantee of the order in which the iteration is performed.
+Additionally, the following restrictions apply:

 - No self-assignments if `i != 0` or `j != 0`